🍷 2026 Granite Belt cellar door tours open — book your tasting experience

 Wine & Cheese Pairing — FAQ

-The Granite Belt — centred on Stanthorpe, 220km south of Brisbane — produces Shiraz, Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, Verdelho, Tempranillo, and increasingly Nebbiolo and Fiano.
-Its altitude of 900+ metres produces cooler nights that preserve acidity and aromatics, creating wines with a decidedly European character.
+The Granite Belt — centred on Stanthorpe at elevations of 800–1,300 metres — produces Shiraz, Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, Verdelho, Tempranillo, Nebbiolo, and Fiano.
+Its altitude gives cooler nights that preserve acidity and aromatics, creating wines with a decidedly European character.
+The region is also home to the Strange Birds Wine Trail, showcasing rare alternative varietals from over 50 cellar doors.
+Key wineries include Ballandean Estate, Symphony Hill, Boireann, Robert Channon, and Granite Ridge.

-Granite Belt Shiraz pairs best with aged cheddars from the Darling Downs or Scenic Rim, or with washed-rind cheeses from Kenilworth or Nimbin.
-The wine's bold peppery structure and full body need a cheese with crystalline texture, sharp flavour, and enough fat to bind its tannins.
+Granite Belt Shiraz pairs best with aged cheddars from the Darling Downs or Scenic Rim, washed-rind cheeses from Kenilworth Country Foods, or manchego-style sheep's milk cheese from the Maleny range.
+The wine's bold peppery structure needs a cheese with crystalline texture, sharp nutty flavour, and enough fat content to bind its tannins.

 Yes.
 Cooee Tours offers guided cellar door and cheese farm experiences through the Granite Belt, Scenic Rim, and Sunshine Coast Hinterland.
-Tours depart from Brisbane and Toowoomba and include accommodation near Stanthorpe for multi-day itineraries.
-Visit cooeetours.com.au/tours for current availability.
+Tours depart from Brisbane and include accommodation near Stanthorpe for multi-day itineraries.
+Our guides have access to private barrel tastings and cheesemakers not open to drop-in visitors.
+View current availability.

 Remove all cheeses from the refrigerator 30–60 minutes before serving.
-Serve whites at 8–12°C, reds at 14–18°C. Set out three to five pairings, moving lightest to most intense.
-Include water crackers, sliced green apple, and water between pairings.
+Serve whites at 8–12°C and reds at cellar temperature, 14–18°C. Present three to five pairings moving lightest to most intense.
+Include water crackers, sliced green apple, and water as palate cleansers between pairings.
 Label each pairing clearly so guests know what they're tasting together.

 More Queensland Food & Wine Guides

-Moreton Bay bugs, tropical mangoes, barramundi and the best local food markets — the complete guide.
+Moreton Bay bugs, tropical mangoes, barramundi, and Indigenous bush tucker — the complete local food guide.